 1. Trim and peel the onion, then finely chop it.
-Warm 1 tbsp olive oil in a medium pan over a medium heat and add the onion.
+Warm 1 tbsp olive oil in a medium pan over a medium heat.
+Add the onion.
 Season with a pinch of salt and pepper and fry for 10 mins, stirring often, till golden brown and glossy.
 Don’t let it brown too quickly – if it does, add 2-3 tbsp water and turn the heat down a little.

 2. Meanwhile, peel and grate or crush the garlic.
 Add to the onion and cook and stir for 2 mins.

 3. Add the lamb mince to the pan and use a wooden spoon to break it up.
 Fry, stirring often, for 8-10 mins till the mince is well browned.
-Add 2-3 thyme sprigs, 1 bay leaf and 1 cinnamon stick to the pan and stir well to mix.
+Add 2-3 thyme sprigs, 1 bay leaf and 1 cinnamon stick to the pan.
+Stir well to mix.

 4. Add 2 tbsp tomato purée, 150ml water and 150ml red wine.
 Stir well to mix, then pop a lid on the pan and bring up to the boil.
 Once it’s boiling, turn the heat down and simmer for 25 mins, stirring often, till the sauce thickens.
 When it’s ready, take off the heat.